 Anguish.
 A mix of shock, incredulity, grief, and powerlessness.
 Powerlessness is particularly painful.
 Coming back to our bodies can be difficult after experiencing anguish.

 Hope.
 Hope = realistic goals + means for achievement + sense of agency.
 A thought, not an emotion.
 Hope helps us get through adversity and discomfort.
-Gil Fronsdal once said we need a certain amount of hope, otherwise, we’d just give up on life.
+Biddhist teacher Gil Fronsdal once said we need a certain amount of hope, otherwise, we’d give up on life.

 Hopelessness.
 An emotion arising out of negative events and negative thought patterns, especially self-blame, and believing nothing can be done about it.
-We don’t believe that we have the ability to get what we want.
-It may be related to a specific situation or life in general.
+Believeing we don't have the ability to get what we want regarding a specific situation or life in general.
 Strongly related to suicidality.

 Despair.
 A sense of hopelessness about one’s entire life and future combined with extreme sadness. “…the belief that tomorrow will be just like today.” - Rob Bell.
 Realistic goal-setting is a skill and a prerequisite for hope.

 Sadness.
-An important emotion that we need and owning it is courageous and necessary for knowing ourselves and others.
-It comes from loss or defeat — real or imagined.
+An important and necessary emotion.
+Owning our sadness is courageous and necessary for knowing ourselves and others and vital for developing compassion and empathy..
+It comes from loss or defeat—real or imagined.
 It is not depression and not grief.
-Acknowledging our sadness is vital for developing compassion and empathy.
-Sadness moves us, lets us feel human, and connects us to the rest of humanity.
+Sadness moves us, lets us feel human, and connects us to all of humanity.

 Grief.
 A process of multiple emotions, including loss, longing, and feeling lost.
-When unable to articulate our loss, longing and feeling lost to others, we feel alone and disconnected.
+When unable to articulate these emotions to others, we feel alone and disconnected.

 Compassion.
-A daily practice of acknowledging the beauty and pain of our shared humanity so that we may respond to ourselves and others with loving-kindness and take action in the face of suffering.
-It’s feeling with doing and a relationship between equals.
-To the degree that we can be present with our own pain is the degree that we can be present for the pain of others.
+The daily practice of acknowledging the beauty and pain of our shared humanity, so we may respond to ourselves and others with loving-kindness and take action in the face of suffering.
+It’s feeling with doing, a relationship between equals.
+To the degree that we can be present with our own pain, we can be present for the pain of others.

 Pity.
 The near enemy of compassion.
 Despair is also an enemy of compassion.
 Being pitied feels isolating.
-Includes four elements: belief that the person suffering is inferior; does not include help; emotionally distant; avoids sharing in another’s suffering.
+Pity includes four elements: belief that the person suffering is inferior; does not include help; emotionally distant; avoids sharing in another’s suffering.

 Empathy.
-Empathy is a tool of compassion and emotional skillset, allowing us to understand and reflect back what someone else is experiencing.
+Empathy is a tool of compassion, an emotional skillset allowing us to understand and reflect back what someone else is experiencing.
 Only when we are willing to be present for another’s pain can we respond with empathy.
-It’s not the commonly held belief that we put ourselves in another’s shoes, but rather it means connecting to what someone is feeling about an experience.
+It’s not the commonly held belief that we put ourselves in another’s shoes, but rather connecting to what someone is feeling about an experience.